-“The 2010 Architecture Biennale should be a reflection on Architecture,” says Director Kayzuyo Sejima of Japanese practice Sanaa, the Architects behind the recent New York Museum, and the Rolex Learning Center in Lausane.
+“The 2010 Architecture Biennale should be a reflection on Architecture,” says Director Kayzuyo Sejima of Japanese practice Sanaa, the Architects behind the recent New York Museum, and the Rolex Learning Center in Lausanne.
 “The twenty-first century has just started.
 Many radical changes are taking place.
 In such a rapid-changing context, can architecture clarify new values and a new lifestyle for the present?
-Hopefully, this show will be a chance to experience the manifold possibilities of architecture, as well as account for its plurality of approaches, each one being a different way of living.”
+Hopefully, this show will be a chance to experience the manifold possibilities of architecture, as well as account for its plurality of approaches, each one is a different way of living.”

-Such manifold possibilities can be found in the Irish entry to the Bienale which examines the work of de Blacam and Meagher and considers how it expresses and confronts the cultural landscape of Ireland.
+Such manifold possibilities can be found in the Irish entry to the Biennale which examines the work of de Blacam and Meagher and considers how it expresses and confronts the cultural landscape of Ireland.
 A Culture Ireland initiative in partnership with the Arts Council of Ireland, the exhibition was commissioned by the Irish Architecture Foundation under the directorship of Nathalie Weadick.

-The exhibition concept takes the form of a book unbound, containing volumes of drawing and photographic reproductions from the archives, contemporary photography and readings of the work with commentaries.
+The exhibition concept takes the form of a book unbound, containing volumes of drawing and photographic reproductions from the archives, contemporary photography, and readings of the work with commentaries.

 The exhibition has two obvious viewpoints.
 The first is the striking paper stacks that dominate the available space.
-The second view offers a deeper sense of meaning – it encourages the processes of archiving and reconsidering the past, it renders architecture into the provocative – encouraging reading, observation, thought, and reaction.
+The second view offers a deeper sense of meaning – it encourages the processes of archiving and reconsidering the past, it renders architecture into the provocative – encouraging reading, observation, though, and reaction.

 Paradoxes – An Architecture that is both private and global

 Now people’s consciousness and lifestyles change rapidly.
 Relationships are shaped by indirect communication – instant and global.
 There are paradoxes: Long distance relationships now take place in one’s home.
 How do we perceive these new experiences in architecture?
 How do we form new spaces to absorb these needs?
-How do we install Facebook, Twitter and Skype into the buildings of the twenty-first century?
+How do we install Facebook, Twitter, and Skype into the buildings of the twenty-first century?

 Cloudscape (2010) Transsolar and Tetsuo Kondo Architects